jonasrosland/workshop/lab1.md

 ### Deploy OpenFaaS

-The instructions for deploying OpenFaaS change from time to time as we strive to make this easier.
+The instructions for deploying OpenFaaS might change from time to time as we strive to make this easier.
 The following will get OpenFaaS deployed in around 60 seconds:

 * First clone the repo: